 Divorce Litigation Or Divorce Mediation?

 A divorce is the legal dissolution of a marriage.
 The process of divorce is very different for each family that goes through the experience of it.
 The people, relationships, temperaments, and goals all differ within a myriad of variances.
 Therefore the best strategy for a separation or divorce must depend upon the totality of the circumstances and individuals involved.
 After hearing your story and the facts of your case, a capable divorce attorney should be able to guide you towards the most effective way for you to move forward.
 Ingrid Gherman can provide you with that kind of guidance.
-With over thirty years of divorce litigation in the court system that hear matters in family and matrimonial law, she is considered a top trial attorney in the field.
+With over thirty-five years of divorce litigation in the court system that hear matters in family and matrimonial law, she is considered a top trial attorney in the field.
 At the same time, Ingrid is a Certified Divorce Mediator in the State of New York, able to collaborate with the spouses through a negotiated process of settlement, and is devoted to finding an amicable means of settlement if that is at all possible.Divorce litigation

 In a traditionally adversarial divorce, the spouses look upon each other as opponents.
 An attorney is retained by each spouse to represent them respectively in court.
 The spouses during this time are likely experiencing some trauma, both emotionally and financially.
 Despite the personal and family hardships, however, there are often times when this type of separation or divorce is unavoidable.
 For example: In a case where one spouse is hiding income and/or assets; or where one spouse has the intention of cutting off the other spouse from necessary legal representation; or where one spouse is abusive against the other spouse or engages in some form of domestic violence against that spouse.